OneIdentity/SafeguardPowerBI/SafeguardPasswords/README.md

 ## References

-- [One Identity Safeguard for Priviledged Sessions]
+- [One Identity Safeguard for Privileged Sessions]
-- [Technical documents for One Identity Safeguard for Priviledged Sessions]
+- [Technical documents for One Identity Safeguard for Privileged Sessions]
+- [One Identity Safeguard for Privileged Passwords]
+- [Technical documents for One Identity Safeguard for Privileged Passwords]
 - Create a [One Identity Technical Case]
 - [Releases] of the Power BI Connector
 - [License] of the Power BI Connector